 -Each team will play three home matches and three away matches.

 -Championship week will host all players at one site.

 -Stroke Play Format

 Team: To qualify for a win, a minimum of four players must complete 9-holes.
-Each team will count the top four scores to determine total score.
+Each team will count the top seven scores to determine total score.
 Otherwise, a team may forfeit a match.
 (But still play 9-holes)

 (Sample Team Score)